SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 (REPORT_NOT_READY).
 The cashier should wait for couple seconds (around 3 seconds) more and repeat step 3 again.

+### Samples of markTransactionPeriod
+**Per shop reconciliation**

+###Reports

-In executeReport, the report to be specified depend on whether it is per shop or per terminal reconciliation:
+The report to be specified, using executeReport, depends on whether it is per shop or per terminal reconciliation:

 **Per shop reconciliation**: Only one master cash register perform reconciliation process.
 The reconciliation report will show transactions summary for every cash register in the shop.